znuny/Znuny4OTRS-CustomerMap/doc/en/config.md

 Requests to the Google Geocoding API are limited to about 2000 per day.
 The configured fields will be sent as a combined address string to Google to retrieve location data.

-This can also be done manually as the OTRS user from the console:
+This can also be done manually as the Znuny user from the console:

 ```
     shell> bin/otrs.Console.pl Znuny::CustomerMap::Build